codykru/algo-3/README.md

-# algo-3
-Algorithms Project to find a path from a multidimensional maze

-Based on the Itsy Bitsy Spider situation described in the pdf.

 #Project 3: Graph modeling and graph algorithms

 COT 4400, Fall 2016

 Due Nov 30, 2016

 ## 1 Overview
 This project requires you to model the problem below as graph and then use a known graph algorithm to solve the problem.
 You are not allowed to use the internet or consult any